-The program includes input file, main program and output files.
+This chapter describes the input file, control flow of the main program and the output files.

 7.1 Input File

 The input is divided into two parts.
 The first part contains all the geometric, numerical and material information for a run.
 It is written in an input file that is read by the program prior to specification of the loading.
 The second part contains the loading history.
 This input is provided interactively by the user.
 All input is free-formatted.